rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 A summary of changes is available on the [Paddlers news page][paddlers-news].

-Besides programming, the developer of Paddlers also wrote a blog post called [Benefits of full-stack Rust][paddlers-blog] where he details some of his experiences when implementing a server-client model using Rust on both ends.
+Besides programming, the developer of Paddlers also wrote a blog post called [Benefits of full-stack Rust][paddlers-blog] where the details some of his experiences when implementing a server-client model using Rust on both ends.
 Furthermore, he published a first [video teaser][paddlers-teaser].